 As a young student you often imagine the working world to be very cut throat, so I was surprised with how I found life at Shell.
 Our department is a close unit filled with diversity and a strong team spirit.
 The team has established a comfortable working environment and I feel right at home where I am.

 The value of accountability

 Over time my responsibilities have increased to the point where I feel I’m contributing to the organisation and benefitting from the people I work with.
-Currently we’re working on an exciting project that will recover energy from steam produced by our operations.
-I think we can put it to a range of uses.

 I have many people to learn from at Shell, providing me a solid technical foundation and ensuring I achieve the competencies my field requires.
 I was fortunate to be provided with the opportunity to get early development exposure through occasional trips overseas, meeting new people in the Shell community and picking up these competencies along the way.